 Exhaustion and sleep deprivation are problems often neglected or passed off as 'nothing big.'
 What most people often fail to see are the side effects of physical exhaustion doubled with sleep deprivation?
 Physical exhaustion shows its effects in the form of draining mental abilities such as making decisions and delayed reactions to the happenings in surroundings.
 Extreme cases of sleep deprivation cause micro naps which are even more dangerous especially in the case where one may be driving.

 These problems are prevalent in the lives of people with occupations requiring them to spend their nights working to meet deadlines or working night shifts.
 The occupation which first comes to mind when talking about working night shifts are the doctors or even more specifically junior doctors or trainees, who are often given night duties.
 Working through an entire night is now a standard part of most junior doctors' rosters.
 In these times of competing needs, junior doctors will cover the hospital wards between the hours of 10 p.m to 8 am.
-When it is very well known fact, the human mind needs 6 to 8 sleep hours of the night to function properly and to be in its best condition.
+When it is a very well known fact, the human mind needs 6 to 8 sleep hours of the night to function properly and to be in its best condition.

 It is due to these nights spent tending to patients and taking rounds of the hospital wards that most of the junior doctors leave the hospital doors in a rundown state and a profound need of sleep.
-In this condition they are left to drive themselves to their homes leading to very obvious and not very positive consequences, half of junior doctors are reported to have accidents or near misses after night shifts.
+In this condition they are left to drive themselves to their homes leading to very obvious and not very positive consequences, half of the junior doctors are reported to have accidents or near misses after night shifts.

 In the groggy state after the night shifts, doctors have often explained their experiences where they almost ran over a motorcyclist, crashed into another car, hit a curb or swayed from their lane.
 In some cases they are pulled over, in some, they nearly avoid an accident, but in others, they are not very fortunate and are faced with a calamity.